Tahir-Alakbarli/aws-static-website-hosting/README.md

 I created a CloudFront distribution and selected the S3 bucket as the origin.

-The distribution was configured with:
+The distribution was configured with; a.k.a recommended settings:

 - Origin Access Control
 - Signed requests using AWS Signature Version 4